-March of the superbugsFebruary 14th, 2013 in Diseases, Conditions, Syndromes /
+March of the superbugsFebruary 14, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Every so often, research laboratories and hospitals testing patients for the superbug methicillin-resistant Staphylococcus aureus (MRSA) have come across an oddity: a strain that appeared to be MRSA because it was resistant to antibiotics but one that tested negative with the 'gold standard' molecular test.
 The quirky cases were so infrequent that they were usually filed away for future analysis or disregarded.
 Until, that is, PhD student Laura Garcia-Alvarez from Cambridge's Department of Veterinary Medicine had the tenacity to look a little further at a bacterial strain she had spotted in cows' milk.